Enricobazzi/Lynxtrogression_v2/demographic_inference.md

 From running GADMA2 on lpa-eel the 3 most likely models were models 34_7, 38_4 and 30_1.

+From running GADMA2 on lpa-sel the 3 most likely models were models 18_7, 18_10 and 12_6.

 In order to obtain confidence intervals for our results we need to bootstrap our data.
 Since we are using the full dataset where SNPs are correlated between eachother, bootstraps will need to be done in blocks, as explained in the [dadi manual](https://dadi.readthedocs.io/en/latest/user-guide/bootstrapping/).

 The python script [make_block_bootstrap.py](src/demographic_inference/make_block_bootstrap.py) generates these bootstraps (100 bootstraps with 200kb chunk size by default):